 NOVA students must take an SDV course within their first 15 semester hours at the College, unless the requirement has been waived.
-SDV waivers may be granted for students who hold a transfer-oriented associate degree or bachelor’s degree from a regionally accredited institution.
+SDV waivers may be granted for students who have graduated with an associate, baccalaureate or higher degree from a regionally accredited United States institution of higher education.
 Students still must complete the required total number of credits for their degree.

 Course Substitutions for Students with Documented Disabilities

 Otherwise qualified students with documented disabilities covered by the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973, as amended, who are, by reason of their disability, unable to complete a requirement of the program pursued by the student, with or without reasonable accommodations, may request an approved course substitution.

 Substitutions will generally not be granted for any course that is deemed essential to the program of instruction being pursued by such student, or to any directly related licensing requirement.
 If requirements are waived, students must successfully complete other courses to compensate for the credit hours.

 Transferring Credit to NOVA